bywolee/base-/README.md

 ## 🪙 Token Standard
 All tokens follow OpenZeppelin's battle-tested implementations.
 Custom extensions are minimal and clearly documented to reduce audit surface area.

+## 💰 ERC-20 on Base
+Standard ERC-20 tokens deploy and operate identically to Ethereum mainnet on Base.
+Transfer costs are significantly lower, enabling micro-transactions at scale.